madiabio/spreadsheet-app/README.md

 	1. C# Documentation - https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/
 	2. ChatGPT - https://chatgpt.com/
 	2. Dot Net Pearls - https://www.dotnetperls.com/

+# NEW Examples of Good Software Practice (GSP) ** CHECK TO SEE IF THIS IS NECESSARY IF THE PARAGRAPH ALREADY EXISTS?

 # Examples of Good Software Practice (GSP)
     1. DRY - Wrote a helper class inside of Spreadsheet.cs titled SpreadsheetUtils which contains a method that returns